stitchdata/docs/_integration-schemas/xero/contact_groups.md

 doc-link: &api-doc https://developer.xero.com/documentation/api/contactgroups
 singer-schema: https://github.com/singer-io/tap-xero/blob/master/tap_xero/schemas/contact_groups.json
 description: |
-  The `contact_groups` table contains info about your contact groups.
+  The `{{ table.name }}` table contains info about your contact groups.
 A contact group is a group of contacts that have something in common.

   **Note**: Due to the limits of Xero's API, only active contact groups (`Status: ACTIVE`) may be retrieved.